Ranking every Super League club by number of academy products fielded in 2024

 Arron Lindop, Toby King, Connor Wrench, Ben Currie, Joe Philbin, Josh Thewlis, Leon Hayes, Adam Holroyd, Tom Whitehead, Cai Taylor-Wray, Jake Thewlis, Lucas Green, Nolan Tupaea, Ben Hartill

-The Sam Burgess era at Warrington is well underway, and the Wire boss has played 14 academy products in the first half of the Super League campaign, one of them being 18-year-old Arron Lindop, who made his debut against Catalans in the opening round.
+The Sam Burgess era at Warrington is in full swing, and the Wire boss has played 14 academy products in 2024, one of them being 18-year-old Arron Lindop, who made his debut against Catalans in the opening round.

 Oli Leyland, Iliess Macani, James Meadows, Rob Butler, Sam Davis, Will Lovell, Sadiq Adebiyi, Jordan Williams, Matt Davies, Jacob Jones, Alex Walker, Gideon Boafo, Jack Hughes, Dan Hoyes, Lewis Bienek

 Given their geographical location, or in other words, being so far away from the ‘heartlands’, the Broncos kind of need to bring through their own and that’s exactly what they’ve done.
-Mike Eccles’ side have featured 15 homegrown players so far on their return to Super League.
+Mike Eccles’ side featured 15 homegrown players on their return to Super League.

-Lewis Martin, Davy Litten, Cam Scott, Danny Houghton, Jordan Lane, Jack Brown, Harvey Barron, Nick Staveley, Charlie Severs, Denive Balmforth, Jack Charles, Matty Laidlaw, Logan Moy, Tom Briscoe, Zach Jebson, Brad Fash, Will Kirby
+Lewis Martin, Davy Litten, Cam Scott, Danny Houghton, Jordan Lane, Jack Brown, Harvey Barron, Will Gardiner, Nick Staveley, Charlie Severs, Denive Balmforth, Jack Charles, Matty Laidlaw, Logan Moy, Tom Briscoe, Zach Jebson, Brad Fash, Will Kirby, Ryan Westerman, Callum Kemp

-Hull are at the top of the pile, having already played 17 academy products so far in 17 rounds.
+Hull are at the top of the pile, having already played 20 homegrown players upon the conclusion of the regular campaign.
 It’s probably fair to say they’ve played so many given the injuries and suspensions they’ve had, but let’s take nothing away from the Black and Whites, who have plenty of promising youngsters coming through, that’s for sure.